Ad Standards: Complaint process

-The Panel is made up of 20 members of the community who have no connection to the advertising industry or interest groups.
+The Panel is made up of members of the community who have no connection to the advertising industry or interest groups.
 The Panel includes people from a broad range of age groups and backgrounds and is gender balanced.

 The Panel meets twice a month to consider complaints.
-The panel will consider the complaint/s, the advertisement and the advertiser's response and make a determination based on whether the advertisement breaches any of the provisions under the Codes and Initiatives.
+The panel will consider the complaint/s, the advertisement and the advertiser's response and make a determination based on whether the advertisement breaches any of the provisions under the Codes.

 If a complaint against any advertisement is upheld the advertiser is asked to remove or amend the offending advertisement as soon as possible.

-Copies of all determinations made by the Panel are published on the Ad Standards website.
+Copies of all decisions made by the Panel are published on the Ad Standards website.